GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 export const useStateContext = () => useContext(StateContext);
 ```

-This component provides global state throughout the application by using using the [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) React hook. [**Context**](https://reactjs.org/docs/context.html) is how React handles global state (i.e. state that is available to all components, not just those who receive passed down props).
-As the [React Context.Provider](https://reactjs.org/docs/context.html#contextprovider) documentation shows, a context provider passes its value down to any child components that consume it.
+This component provides global state throughout the application by using the [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext) React hook. [**Context**](https://reactjs.org/docs/context.html) is how React handles "global" state.
+As the [React Context.Provider](https://reactjs.org/docs/context.html#contextprovider) documentation shows, a context provider passes its value down to any child components that _consume_ it.
+This is often a sleeker pattern to passing down large chains of props through a big component tree.

-In the `StateProvider` component above, we're passing down the provider value of the returned values from the [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer) React hook. `useReducer()` is similar to the `useState()` hook, except it works with the **reducer + action + dispatcher** pattern found in common React libraries like [Redux](https://redux.js.org).
+In the `StateProvider` component above, we're passing the returned values from the [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer) React hook down to the child components to consume. `useReducer()` is similar to the `useState()` hook, except it works with the **reducer + action + dispatcher** pattern found in common React libraries like [Redux](https://redux.js.org).
 Why use **reducers** instead of directly modifying **state**?
 The primary advantage is a separation of concerns.
 Rather than allowing our state to be directly mutable, we can instead **dispatch** a series of **actions** that tell the **reducer** to change the state in some way.

 ### Actions and Reducers